 The District is governed by the Board of Supervisors ("Board"), which is composed of five members.
 The Supervisors are elected on an at-large basis by the owners of the property within the District.
 The Board of Supervisors of the District exercise all powers granted to the District pursuant to Chapter 190, Florida Statutes.
-At September 30, 2022, all of the Board members are affiliated with Ridgewood, LLC ("Developer") and its affiliate JMBI Real Estate, LLC ("JMBI").
+At September 30, 2024, all of the Board members are affiliated with Clayton Properties Group ("Developer").